nicolabs/nicolabs.net/_posts/2020-03-26-Docker-on-raspberry-pi-3-4.md

 tags:
   - docker
   - raspberry pi
-  - draft
+maturity: draft
 ---

-# Why Docker is not working out-of-the-box on Raspberry Pi 3 & 4
+## Why Docker is not working out-of-the-box on Raspberry Pi 3 & 4

 Docker is a virtualization technology, made to allow applications to be independent from the underlying system.
 However because it is not a full-fledge virtual machine but rather a proxy to system resources leveraging on Linux kernel's virtualization features, it does not provide a total independance from the system's CPU architecture.